understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Elasticsearch.md

     * E.g., primary shards in us-east-1a and replicas in us-east-1b

     * HA, but slight uptick in network latency

+    * Also requires even number of nodes in each AZ

 * DEMO - follows [How to Visualize and Refine Your Network’s Security by Adding Security Group IDs to Your VPC Flow Logs](https://aws.amazon.com/blogs/security/how-to-visualize-and-refine-your-networks-security-by-adding-security-group-ids-to-your-vpc-flow-logs/#more-3559)